Ocean-11/TF_stixels/README.md

 show_image_annotations()
 *   The script selects an image, opens the accompanying CSV annotations file and displays the annotations on top of the image

-images_dir_to_tfrecords()
-*   The module receives a directory name, scans it's subdirectories and places annotated stixels within train/valid TFrecords files

-## code folder
-dir_to_tfrecords()
+folder2tTFRec()
 *   The module receives a directory name, creates train/valid/test/control/meta_data olders, and scans it's "annotated" folder, translating annotated images into train/valid/test TFrecords.
 Control images and meta_data are also saved

+## code folder

 create_dataset()
 *   copy train/valid/test/meta_data from a specified directory (built in a required structure to an output "Dataset" directory.